zdm65477730/EdiZon-SE/README.md

   2. Download and install devkitA64.
 It comes bundled with the [devkitPro](https://devkitpro.org) toolchain.
   3. Use the pacman package manager that comes with devkitPro to download and install libNX, portlibs (`switch-portlibs`) and freetype2 (`switch-freetype`).
   4. The rest of the compilation works using the `make` command.
+  5. You need to revert this from libnx or update the source yourself due to this https://github.com/switchbrew/libnx/commit/637dd12b2df58c469d4e87a48aa3ebf0bc359766

 # Discord